jiajiawang/jiajiawang.github.io/_posts/2015-06-13-no-such-middleware-runtime-error-after-adding-logster-gem.markdown

 Logster to see if it works or not.
 Unsurprisingly the rails server started successfully and it worked well.

-Then I didn't know what to do next.
-It's the google time.
-However I couldn't find anything useful on either Stack overflow or Logster github issues.
+It's the google time then.
+However I couldn't find anything helpful.

-Suddenly, I ran `rake middleware` in the newly created test app and it let me find that `ActionDispatch::DebugExceptions` wasn't in the list any more.
+Suddenly when I ran `rake middleware` in the new test app, I noticed that `ActionDispatch::DebugExceptions` wasn't in the list any more.
 Instead, `Logster::Middleware::DebugExceptions` appeared at the place where `ActionDispatch::DebugExceptions` was supposed to be.